 Modern technology investments serve as revenue multipliers by reducing dependency on costly third-party booking platforms.
 Property management systems integrated with customer relationship management tools can increase direct bookings by up to 25%.
 These systems capture guest preferences and booking patterns, enabling personalized marketing campaigns that drive repeat business.

 Mobile applications with seamless booking interfaces eliminate friction in the reservation process.
 Guests appreciate the convenience, while properties benefit from reduced commission fees that typically range from 15-20% on third-party platforms.
-Advanced revenue management software optimizes pricing in real-time based on demand patterns and competitor analysis.

 Workforce Planning and Labor Cost Strategies for Peak Seasons